Temporary Protection & International Protection

 Temporary Protection

 Temporary Protection is an EU wide form of protection granted to those fleeing the war in Ukraine.
-It is provided for under the Temporary Protection Directive (2001/55 EC), and Ireland gives effect to this law under section 60 of the International Protection Act 2015.
+It is provided for under the Temporary Protection Directive (2001/55 EC), and Ireland gives effect to this law under section 60 of the International Protection Act 2015 and/ or section 237 of the International Protection Act 2026.

 International Protection